vauxel/game/README.md

 "Game" is a prototype of a game engine.
 It features a modified entity-component-system, intra-messaging, rendering using GLFW, model loading using Assimp, and positional and directional lighting.

-## Building & Running (Linux)
+## Building & Running (Windows)

-Ensure that the `Assimp` and `GLFW` packages are installed on your system.

-Afterwards, simply run: `make` from the base directory.
+Run: `make` from the base directory.

-To start the program, run `./build/game` from the base directory.
+To start the program, run `./bin/game.exe` from the base directory.

 ## Screenshot(s)